 Choosing a wedding dress can be one of the most important decisions you make for your wedding, but the dress is just one small part of your overall bridal look.
-You also have to decide on whether or not you want to wear a veil or bridal accessories, how you want your hair styled, and what kind of makeup matches your own personal style.
+You also have to decide on whether or not you want to wear a veil or bridal accessories, how you want your hair styled, and what kind of wedding eye makeup matches your own personal style.

 There's no wrong answer when it comes to your wedding eye makeup look.
 If you're more of a natural makeup kinda gal, it's perfectly fine to skip the false lashes.
+A natural, defined eye and flushed pout photograph beautifully on their own.
 If you love a cat-eye liner, don't be afraid to rock a big, black wing at the altar.
 All that matters is that you feel like the best version of yourself in whatever direction you decide to go in.

 We've rounded up the best wedding eye makeup inspiration to help you find the perfect bridal look for your big day.